 McTavish’s first taste of international competition came at the 2012 Olympic Hopes regatta in Hungary.
 He went on to compete at 2014 World Junior Championships and three editions of the U23 World Championships, highlighted by a silver medal in the K-1 1000m in 2018.
 It was also in 2018 that he won a pair of gold medals at the FISU World University Championships and made his World Cup debut.

 After winning the K-1 1000m and K-4 500m at the national trials, McTavish debuted for Canada at the first World Cup event of 2019 in Poznan, Poland where he finished fourth with the K-4 500m crew and made the B final in the K-1 1000m.
 At the 2019 World Championships, he was part of the K-4 500m team that qualified the boat for Canada for Tokyo 2020.
+In his Olympic debut, McTavish competed in the K-1 1000m as well as the K-4 500m.

 A Little More About Simon